Tag Archives: Cannonborough

 All about Downtown Charleston’s Neighborhoods – a map, descriptions and more.

-I created this Downtown Charleston neighborhood map years ago at the start of my ongoing project to eventually profile every single neighborhood in Downtown Charleston, including photos, videos, recreation, school, shops, restaurants and services.
-But since many of you ask … Continue reading
+I created this Charleston neighborhood map years ago at the start of my ongoing project to eventually profile every single neighborhood on the Charleston Peninsula, including photos, videos, recreation, school, shops, restaurants and services.
+But since many of you ask ‘Which Charleston neighborhood is best for me?”, I thought I’d go ahead and give you a head start.
+You might...

 Inspired Infill – Building Dreams at 264-268 Ashley Ave